 USA People Search

-Search for your listing on USA People Search's opt-out page.
+Search for your listing on USA People Search's opt-out page and select your listing.
 Click a few confirmation links to get rid of your info.

 Search for your listing on US Search's opt-out page, then print the profile page you find.
-You have to fax or mail it to US Search along with a copy of a state-issued ID card or driver's license.
+You have to fax or mail it to US Search along with a copy of a state-issued ID card or drivers license (you can black out your driver license number).

 Fax (425-974-6194) or mail a removal request to ZabaSearch.
 You'll have to include a copy of a government-issued ID.
 See full details about how the site handles blocking requests.